Mia-Wenjin-Z/MITx6.00.1x/Notes/Lec2_branch_loops.md

 for x in range (n):
 	do something ... x - [0, n)

+for index in range(len(string)):
+	do something

+for char in string:
+	do something

 range(start, stop ,step) [start, end) += step eg.